 You can listen to our podcast where we discuss the film or read on for a quick summary.

-What the Health Controversy
+What the Health, Controversy

 One of the biggest points of controversy deals with the root cause of diabetes.
 There are doctors who say that diabetes is caused by fat in the blood, rather than sugar or carbohydrates as is typically cited.
 Sugar is introduced into cells via insulin.
 These doctors claim that fat in the blood and muscle fibers interferes with insulin, preventing sugar from getting into the cells and causing sugar to build up in the bloodstream (diabetes).
 Diabetes then, according to some, results from fat toxicity in our organs.
 While sugar can certainly exacerbate diabetes it’s not solely responsible for causing it.

 Given this and numerous studies linking the consumption of meat and animal byproducts to major health issues such as diabetes, Andersen is puzzled as to why non-profit organizations such as the American Diabetes Association would include recipes containing meat in their recommended diets.
 This is where things get ugly.
-Andersen was chewed out by Robert Ratner, then Chief Scientific & Medical Officer for the American Diabetes Association (Ratner left the ADA in 2017, the same year What the Health was released), for asking so many questions about the links between meat and diabetes.
-The doctor ended up storming out of the room.
+Andersen was chewed out by Robert Ratner, then Chief Scientific & Medical Officer for the American Diabetes Association (Ratner left the ADA in 2017, the same year

 When Andersen did further research, he discovered that many of these organizations are sponsored by factory farming industries including dairy and meat, and by corporations such as Dannon and Tyson.
 One particularly heart-stopping revelation was that the American Heart Association receives support from the Texas Beef Council!
 Additionally, these organizations also receive money from the pharmaceutical industry.